Jack Dunnett

-Early life and politics
+Early life

-Dunnett was educated at Whitgift Middle School, Croydon, and Downing College, Cambridge, studying law.
-He served in World War II in the forces, first in as another rank in the Royal Fusiliers and then in the Cheshire Regiment from June 1941 – December 1946, reaching the rank of Captain.
-He took part in the invasion of Italy in September 1943 at Salerno.
-He was wounded in action near Cassino.
-After the war he returned to Cambridge, took his degree, and then qualified as a solicitor.
-He served as a councillor on Middlesex County Council 1958–61 and on Enfield Borough Council 1958–61, serving as an alderman until 1963.
-He was elected to the Greater London Council in 1964.
+Dunnett was born in Maryhill, Glasgow, to Jewish parents who moved the family south to Croydon when he was a boy.
+He was educated at Whitgift Middle School, Croydon, and Downing College, Cambridge, where he studied law.
+He served in the forces during World War II, first in the Royal Fusiliers and then in the Cheshire Regiment from June 1941 to December 1946, reaching the rank of Captain.
+He took part in the invasion of Italy in September 1943 at Salerno, and was wounded in action near Cassino.
+After the war Dunnett returned to Cambridge, took his BA and LLB degrees, and qualified as a solicitor.

+Politics

+Dunnett joined the Labour Party in 1949.
+He served as a councillor on Middlesex County Council (1958–61) and on Enfield Borough Council (1958–61), serving as an alderman until 1963.
+He was elected to the Greater London Council in 1964, representing Hounslow until his retirement at the next election in 1967.

 Dunnett was elected at the 1964 general election as Member of Parliament for Nottingham Central and held the seat until it was abolished in boundary changes for the 1974 election.
 He was then returned for the new Nottingham East constituency until the 1983 general election in which he did not stand; the seat then fell to the Conservatives.
-Dunnett had been elected to Parliament six times.
+During the 1964–70 Labour Government, he was parliamentary private secretary (PPS) to Fred Mulley during the latter's time as Minister for Aviation (1965–67), Disarmament (1967–69), and Transport (1969–70).

+Known within the Parliamentary Labour Party as a loyalist with a firm commitment to voting discipline, Dunnett was on the traditionally-minded, conservative right wing of the party: he was one of just three Labour MPs (the others being Arthur Lewis and Leslie Spriggs) to vote in favour of the reintroduction of capital punishment in 1979, and the only time he broke the whip was to vote against the Labour government's refusal to give council housing tenants the right to buy their properties.